LouisBrunner/diff-action/README.md

 _Optional_ Will create a comment in the linked issue if `'true'` is specified, **requires** `token` to be given as well

+### `sticky_comment`

+_Optional_ When using `notify_issue: true`, will edit the created comment instead of creating a new one everytime.

+Note that the updated comment is based on the `title`.
+Thus:

+* if you call the action multiple times in your workflow, make sure the titles are unique to each call to avoid overwriting the same comment
+* make sure the titles are the same between different calls to the action if you want to update the same comment

 ## Outputs

 ### `passed`